HackYourFutureBelgium/curriculum2025/README.md

 > Here you can find an overview of the HackYourFuture program and a short listing of the contents and deliverables/learning goals of the different modules.
 The headers of the different modules link to the actual repositories that are used by teachers to post assignments/reading materials etc. Be aware that some of the modules make use of more than one repository.

+As a **HYF student**, check out [here](https://github.com/HackYourFutureBelgium/curriculum2025/blob/main/how-do-we-teach.md) for some extra info about how our program works and what it requires.

 ## When do we run our trainings?